Service Management Blog

 • Logs incidents and service requests and maintains relevant records:

-• Acts under guidance to record and track reliability data for your services
+• Acts under guidance to record and track reliability data for services.

 • Systematically interprets user problems and identifies solutions and possible side effects.

-• Uses experience to address user problems and interrogates database for potential solutions.
+• Uses experience to address user problems and interrogates databases for potential solutions.

 • Escalates complex or unresolved incidents.